KristinaP09/KristinaP09/README.md

 - Documenting what others only dare to whisper
 - Thriving with structure
-- Still ignoring clowns, humming upstairs
+- Building solutions, not noise

 ---

 ## ☕ Fun Fact

-No chairs were dragged in the making of this repository.
+I write code, not circus scripts.
+Logic over performance art.

 ---

 <p align="center"><em>"They monitor.
 I document.
 They hum.
-I deploy."</em></p>
+I code."</em></p>